Exhibition text

 Ernst Ludwig Kirchner would not have been a master of painting, drawing, graphic art, sculpture and photography, however, if he had not developed further and thus reinterpreted the majesty of his early Davos period for a change in style, which led Kirchner to his "New Style", which we would like to present in more detail in this exhibition.
 The artist had already been living on the outskirts of the Alpine town for several years and had captured his surroundings and life at high altitude from all sides and in all facets when this change of style in his painting came about: The color surfaces calmed down, they became more homogeneous and were captured by intertwined, alternating concave and convex lines, so that broad rounded forms alternated in strong color contrasts, creating a monumental painting.

-Strictly speaking, we cannot speak of a late style here, as the artist was just in his mid-forties to mid-fifties, i.e. in the prime of his life, but also because Kirchner changed his artistic direction again at the very end.
-Although the works of the "New Style" were always based on a sensory impression, they nevertheless had an abstract effect and the objects in them were simplified and depicted in multiple perspectives, the very last works before his death were to become more naturalistic again.
-The "New Style" can therefore be seen as a completed phase that successfully demonstrates Kirchner's drive to find his very own form of expression.
-Kirchner sought and found his language and style, which reflected him unadulterated and made him unique in the art world.
-Each work from this creative period has certain characteristics that make it unmistakably recognizable as a masterpiece by the artist from this period.
+Strictly speaking, we cannot refer to this as his “late style,” since the artist was in his mid-forties to mid-fifties—that is, in the prime of his life—but also because, toward the very end, Kirchner once again changed his artistic direction.
+While the works of the “New Style” always stemmed from sensory impressions yet still appeared abstract—with objects simplified and depicted from multiple perspectives—his very last works before his death became more naturalistic once again.
+The “New Style” can thus be viewed as a distinct phase that successfully demonstrates Kirchner’s drive to find a mode of expression entirely his own.
+Kirchner sought and found his own language and style, which authentically reflected him and made him unique in the art world.
+Every work creative period exhibits certain characteristics that unmistakably identify it as a masterpiece by the artist from this time.

 Exhibition views